-Another thing to do in the list of the ‘things to do in Provincetown‘ is to view a giant boat model.
+Another thing to do on the list of ‘things to do in Provincetown‘ is to view a giant boat model.
 There are no visible fishing schooners inside the building.
 A go-to Provincetown Library will extrude that.
 In addition to viewing its great series of almost 40,000 objects and 30 works of art, library site visitors come face to the mast with a giant (half-scale) version of the Rose Dorothea Schooner.

 Housed inside the former Heritage Museum building (circa 1860), the library’s indoors is more than worth a visit.
 Vaulted ceilings, grand staircases, and bright, open areas welcome site visitors to gawk at the building’s innate beauty.

 Insider’s tip: Don’t omit the precise bookcases produced from mahogany armrests that once embellished church pews.